Safenorsound/RobackPortfolio/README.txt

 This is a portfolio to showcase some projects and skills to potential employers.

-The webpage was based off a demo page from the following source.
+This project is still in progress and being updated regularly.
+The webpage was based off an open-source demo page from the following source:

 Massively by HTML5 UP - https://html5up.net/massively
 html5up.net | aj@lkn.io @ajlkn